polinaSharabarina/juice-docs/docs/juice/pro-users/cli-app/cli-login.md

 3. To log in, run the command:
     ```powershell
-    ./juice login -t "<reference name of your generated token>"
+    ./juice login -t "<generated token>"
     ```

 :::tip
-Use `m2m list` to show available tokens.
+Use `./juice m2m list` to show available tokens.

-To destroy a token use `m2m remove "<reference name of your generated token>"`.
+To destroy a token use `./juice m2m remove "<token ID>"`.
 :::